Sjord/Sjord.github.io/_posts/2018-09-23-impact-of-cyberattack.md

 Telecoms company TalkTalk has been issued with a record £400,000 fine by the ICO for security failings that allowed a cyber attacker to access customer data “with ease”. ico16
 The Information Commissioner’s Office has fined TalkTalk Telecom Group PLC £100,000 after it failed to look after its customers’ data and risked it falling into the hands of scammers and fraudsters. - ico17

+## Factors influencing impact

+Higher impact for:
+* attacks resulting in loss of personal information kamiya2018

 Higher impact for sectors (ponemon18):
 * Health